ReganWalsh/nodeface/README.md

 ![forthebadge](https://img.shields.io/badge/uses-mongodb-blue.svg?style=for-the-badge&logo=MongoDB&logoColor=white)

 # *Node-Face Blog*
-This application is a simple application where a user is able to create an account with the service and post updates to a blog showcasing photos and blog entries.
+This application uses HTML integrated with AngularJS as a front-end,  and allows users to create an account with the application and post blog entries including photos which are then posted on a homepage for all users to see.
+Persistant storage is implemented using MongoDB, routing was handled using Express and the Front-End was created using Angular Material provided by the AngularJS Framework.

 ## *To Run:*
 Clone or download the repo and move into the project repository and execute ```npm install``` to install all dependencies for the project.
-Move into the project the directory and execute ```npm run start:server``` to run the service associated with the application.
-To run the Angular front-end execute ```ng serve``` .
+Execute ```npm run start:server``` to run the service associated with the application.
+To run the front-end execute ```ng serve``` .
 The application service runs on ```localhost:3000```.
-The Angular Front-End runs on ```localhost:4200```.
+The front-end runs on ```localhost:4200```.

 ## *What I Learned:*